haol0946/sep10-writeups/01-basic-wd/html-writeup.md

 ` <label for="indoor" value = "indoor"> <input id="indoor" type="radio" name="indoor-outdoor"> Indoor</label>`
 puttting  `value = "indoor` inside the `<label>` tag.

 However after seeing if it would work or not the code didnt end up working I did some tinkering for a bit and when that ended up not working I decided to go through the instructions one more time a little bit more carefully I thought to my self why would a value input be put inside a label tag when it really should be with the input tag with all of the other code that was giving another value to the code.
-So I then changed the code to this
+So I then changed the code to this code which ended up working